ekynoxe/openshift-cartridge-mongodb/README.md

 ![mongodb-openshift](https://cloud.githubusercontent.com/assets/581999/13374624/f9509bc2-dd92-11e5-8068-a87c9c3f6312.png)

 This is a custom OpenShift cartridge providing MongoDB 3.2.x + WiredTiger storage engine.
-This is a fork from icflorescu's cartbridge.
+This is a fork from joevin22's cartridge, itself a fork from icflorescu's cartridge.
-This integrates variables environment from cartbridge openshift-origins for mongodb.
+This integrates variables environment from cartridge openshift-origins for mongodb and installs all mongo binaries.

 ## Why